Healthy Homes Assessment Ōtāne

 Rental Property Home Assessments Ōtāne

-Property rental areas that are affected through Healthy Homes Standards.
-Healthy Homes Standards in Ōtāne include each:
+Areas of rental properties that are impacted through the Healthy Homes Standards in Ōtāne include each:

 • Living Room